SUNDAY WORSHIP TIMES:

 Social Justice Ministry

 The Social Justice Ministry at FPCPA is committed to acting out our faith by working for positive change in our community and throughout the world.
 Our team actively calls on our members and our community members to participate with us.
-For example, in 2022, we organized the following:

 We take seriously the call of Jesus to “feed the hungry and clothe the naked.”
 We also take seriously Jesus’ call to identify, challenge, and change the systems of injustice in our world.